SzymonGil/small-projects/README.md

 # test
-test repository for git learning
+test repository for git learning and python